 how often certain words appear in relation to a

 the key term in the top 15 websites in the SERPs.
 This

 enables the potential relevance of a website to a

 search query to be calculated and the content to

 be optimized in response.

 White hat SEO – This is the type of SEO measure

 As search engines evolve, it’s more and more important to keep your website’s content fresh and neatly optimized.

-This 30 Day plan will help you optimizing you strategy for 2020 for keeping a website well-maintained is the basis for any high-ranking website.
+This 30-day plan will help you optimize your strategy for 2020 for keeping a website well-maintained is the basis for any high-ranking website.